Statistical inference on representational geometries: Materials and Methods

-The methods section for this paper is separated into two parts: First, we describe the RSA analysis pipeline we propose in more detail.
+The methods section for this paper is separated into two parts: First, we describe the RSA analysis pipeline we propose in full.
 In the second part, we describe the simulation methods we used to test our pipeline for this paper.